 I was just hoping I could see my grandson – Candice

 Campfire Kiss – Hallmark – 2 hours and 0 minutes

-Dana is an 8th-grade math teacher and divorce mom of one that is wound a little too tight.
+Dana is an 8th-grade math teacher and divorced mom of one that is wound a little too tight.
 She wants to connect with her 12-year-old son, Arthur, but he thinks she is not cool and she treats him like a baby.
-Steve owns a sporting good store and a divorce father of one that has a reputation as the fun dad.
+Steve owns a sporting good store and a divorced father of one that has a reputation as the fun dad.
 His 13-year-old daughter, Lacey, is more connected to her phone, boys, and friends than her father.
-Both Dana and Steve want to reconnect with their children, so they plan a fun 4 day camping trip at Bear Creek Mountain.
+Both Dana and Steve want to reconnect with their children, so they plan a fun 4-day camping trip at Bear Creek Mountain.
 Both parents are trying to keep their spirits up for their kids until they see each other.
 Before the trip, they saw each other at Steve’s store … and it was not a good first impression.
 Now at the mountain, and camping next to each other, the two will help each other and the other’s child.
 But what can go wrong … well … how about one ex-wife.
 Let’s see where this goes.

 This movie has great chemistry between the two main characters and teaches important lessons for parents and adults.
 It teaches:

 - You don’t have to be fun all the time

 - You don’t have to hover over your children

 - Be confident

 Even though you can figure out the ending, Hallmark movies are about the journey.
 It’s fun to watch character missteps over cappuccino makers, bear scares, geocaching, and archery.
 You will get a couple of good laughs and awws while watching the pair come together and connect with the children.
 This is a fun movie to have in the background while making with S’mores or a pie.